 Simulation periods

 Figure 2 (a) and (b) display an example of the initial and the final target states of an IM lattice simulation run.
 The simulation periods are chosen to be consistently half a month apart, for example, Sept 16th, 2022 in Figure 2 (a) and Oct 1st, 2022 in Figure 2 (b).
 This semi-monthly frequency is chosen to balance two considerations.
-First, the period is sufficiently long to allow for meaningful differentiation of the ice/water configuration between the start and the end dates; second, the period is not excessively too long and allows the IM simulation to mimic the daily ice/water configuration evolution on the interim dates between the start and the end, which is to be illustrated in Section V.B.
+First, the period is sufficiently long to allow for meaningful differentiation of the ice/water configuration between the start and the end dates; second, the period is not too long and allows the IM simulation to mimic the daily ice/water configuration evolution on the interim dates between the start and the end, which is to be illustrated in Section V.B.